martemars2000/css-lab/README.md

 All the basics about the markup language are available at [WebPlatform](http://docs.webplatform.org/wiki/html/tutorials).
 Please follow the different tutorials and you will be learning from basic tag semantics (span, p, div) to others more specific as (section, article, nav, etc).

+Also you can learn and do exercise in [codecademy](http://www.codecademy.com/tracks/web).

 Recommendations:

 1. **The Basics of HTML:** create a basic `.html` file and experiment a little with your browser modifying and reloading to see the changes reflected.